Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What is Capital Gains Tax?

 Capital Gains Tax (CGT) is payable on any profit you make after ‘disposing’ of an asset that you own.
-Disposing of an asset usually means that you’ve sold it, but it can also involve giving it away, swapping it for something else, or being compensated for its loss in other ways.
+Disposing of an asset usually means you’ve sold it, but it can also involve giving it away, swapping it for something else, or being compensated for its loss in other ways.

-The amount of Capital Gains Tax that you owe is based on the profit or ‘gain’ that you make (the difference between the cost of acquiring it and what you received for its disposal), not on the total amount of money that you receive disposing of the asset.
+The amount of Capital Gains Tax you owe is based on the profit or ‘gain’ that you make (the difference between the cost of acquiring it and what you received for its disposal), not on the total amount of money you receive disposing of the asset.

 2024/25 and 2025/26 Capital Gains Tax annual exempt amount

 The annual exempt amount (the AEA) is the total amount of gains you can make in a year before starting to pay tax on them.
 If your gains go over the annual amount then you’ll only pay Capital Gains Tax (CGT) on the part that’s above the threshold (and you can use the personal tax allowance at the same time).
 The exemption threshold is different for individuals and trustees.
-Just be aware that you might also see this referred to the as Capital Gains Tax allowance.
+Just be aware you might also see this referred to the as Capital Gains Tax allowance.

 2023/24 2024/25 2025/26